qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

            • Movement arrows/mouse                 ┃   “The common system”
            • Function keys / layer toggles         ┃
            • Power, media, Speed, Text size, etc.  ┛

-There are some additional layer switching keys due to key transparency artifacts, allowing for example to go back to ‛Base’ from a toggled `_MOV` layer with what is the ‛Enter’ key on Base.

 4.2 Layout in graphics
 ----------------------